'Miscalculation in Ukraine', the message to Putin in Biden's speech | World

 - Share via Telegram

-Check out what Biden said below — and who he was speaking to in each snippet of his speech.
+Check out what Biden said below — and to whom he was speaking in every part of his speech.

 With tough speech against Putin and announcement of more sanctions, Biden has his 1st State of the Union